sockeqwe/website-old/_posts/2014-09-15-fragmentargs.md

 }
 {% endhighlight %}

 I hope you can understand now what I mean with "painful".
 There's a lot of code you have to write for any single fragment in your application.
-Wouldn't it be nice if someone could write that setting and reading arguments code for you?
-Fortunately we can thanks to Annotation Processing.
+Wouldn't it be nice if someone else could write that code for you?
 Annotation Processing allows you to generate java code for you at compile time.
 Note that we are not talking about evaluating annotations at run time by using reflections.

 `FragmentArgs` it's a lightweight simple library that will do exactly this for you.
 It generates javacode for your fragment arguments.
 Have a look at this code: